 Don’t fancy reading our entire inflatable kayak guide and just want to know our recommendation for the best air inflatable kayak?
 We recommend the Challenger Intex inflatable kayak – this is the kayak we have and just love it.

 The Intex Challenger comes as a single or double kayak and includes everything you need – paddles, a pump and a carry bag.
 These blow up kayaks are lightweight, durable and all at a reasonable price.
-We find it easy to inflate and deflate and packs down very compactly, so it’s easy to take wherever we go.
+We find it easy to inflate and deflate the Intex inflatable kayak Australia has and it packs down very compactly, so it’s easy to take wherever we go.

 Keep reading below for our full Challenger inflatable kayak review or click here to check it out now.